carlosmoliv/language-boost-api/README.md

 Nice to have in the future:
 - Add live video and real-time chat capabilities, instead of just sharing external links like Zoom or Google Meet.
+- Signin/Signup using other methods such as Apple, Google, Facebook

 ## :dart: Requirements